 The Logan County Education Foundation was established to secure and distribute contributions from individuals, corporations, and foundations for the benefit of students within the county.
 The Foundation promotes, sponsors, and encourages the pursuit of excellence in education for students.
 The Foundation is managed by a Board of Trustees composed of six trustees from each school district.
 These trustees are nominated by their local school boards including Bellefontaine City School District, Benjamin Logan Local School District, Indian Lake Local School District, and Riverside Local School District.
-The Executive Board is comprised of the Midwest Regional Educational Service Center Superintendent representing the three local school district.
-Financial information can be obtained by contacting Karen Sorreles, who serves as Managing Director, 1973 State Route 47, Bellefontaine, Ohio 43311.
+The Executive Board is comprised of the Midwest Regional Educational Service Center Superintendent representing the three local school districts and the Bellefontaine City School District Superintendent representing the city school district.
+Financial information can be obtained by contacting Karen Sorreles, who serves as Executive Director, 1973 State Route 47, Bellefontaine, Ohio 43311.
 Karen Sorreles is an employee of the Center.